 Context of the Job:

-The Research Cyberinfrastructure group is responsible for the operation, maintenance, support, and growth of research computing systems.
-The Research Cyberinfrastructure group supports the University’s High Performance Computing and other systems with direct research impact.
-Staff in Research Cyberinfrastructure provide services that support the entire University research community.
-Researchers and department IT staff rely heavily upon Research Cyberinfrastructure for services and technical support.
-Research Cyberinfrastructure is one of several groups within the larger organization of UD Information Technologies (UDIT).
+The IT Research Cyberinfrastructure (IT-RCI) group is responsible for the operation, maintenance, support, and growth of research computing at the University of Delaware (UD).
+IT-RCI supports the University’s High Performance Computing (HPC) and other systems with direct research impact.
+Researchers and department IT staff rely heavily upon IT-RCI for services and technical support, and it is one of several groups within the larger organization of UD Information Technologies.

 - Develops and implements a cloud HPC framework within the University.

-- Oversees and administers the maintenance of hardware, systems, and applications software.
-Includes repair of, or execution of maintenance agreements for the HPC systems.
+- Includes repair of, or execution of maintenance agreements for the HPC systems.
 Interfaces with hardware/software vendors to coordinate and schedule maintenance and system updates.

 - Participates in strategic and long-range planning for campus network and system services.